hmis-analyst/shiny-apps-oracle/README.md

 Installation Notes for Contributors
 -------------------------------------------
 - The HMIS Data Analyst GitHub project requires local installations of R version 3.1.0, various R packages, a JDBC driver, and a keyfile.
 Windows users can receive a setup file that installs all these components at once.
-Please contact <a href mailto:dave.totten@dca.ga.gov>Dave</a> or <a href mailto:jason.m.rodriguez@vanderbilt.edu>Jason</a> for further guidance.
+Please contact <a href=mailto:dave.totten@dca.ga.gov>Dave</a> or <a href=mailto:jason.m.rodriguez@vanderbilt.edu>Jason</a> for further guidance.

 First Oracle, Then MySQL
 -------------------------